EV Battery technology

 Cell & chemistry

-The battery cells are the most important part in the battery system and the most important factor both for cost and performance on EV's.
+The battery cells are the most important part of the battery system and the most important factor both for cost and performance on EV's.

 The battery system is the combination of many cells and other control electronics to a complete battery to power the EV.